berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Take after somebody
-Have characteristics of a parant or relative
+Have characteristics of a parent or relative
 You're lucky that you take after your intelligent mother
 ---